Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 pip3 install tritonclient[all]
 ```

-> Actually, clients can interact with Triton Server via [HTTP, gRPC or C API etc.](https://github.com/triton-inference-server/server/blob/main/docs/inference_protocols.md) For details, please refer to the above document.
+> Actually, clients can interact with Triton Server via [HTTP, gRPC or C API etc.](https://github.com/triton-inference-server/server/blob/main/docs/inference_protocols.md).

-The following code is the core part of image stylization, which can stylize the image file passed from the command.
+The following code is the core part of image stylization, which can stylize the images passed from the command.
 You can view the complete code on [Cloud Platform](https://oneflow.cloud/#/project/public/code?id=2eec2f768cdfe5709dc4c01e389fd65c), or download [demo.zip](https://oneflow-public.oss-cn-beijing.aliyuncs.com/oneflow-documentation/serving/demo.zip).

 ```python
 #...